All loaded up for an adventure. we measured the Coleman's internal capacity at 64 quarts.

 Our testers weren't particularly impressed with the Xtreme's handles during the carry test.
 Most found the handle design a bit too pinchy for their liking, but still found them preferable to the handles of the much pricier Yeti Tundra and Grizzly 75.

-The Xtreme is the lightest model we tested, making it the easiest to move around when empty.
+The Xtreme is the lightest of the large models we tested (with the obvious exceptions of the personal-sized coolers), making it among the easiest to move around when empty.
 After moving around the much heavier high-end models during our photo shoot, picking up the Xtreme was refreshing, and soothed our deflated egos.
 It is also one of the slimmer designs and is much friendlier to those with limited trunk space.
 This combination of attributes scored it a 6 in our portability testing.
 This works out to an average score in a top-heavy test that saw scores ranging from 4 to 7.

 While not our favorite model to carry, we did prefer the Xtreme's handles to those of some of the much more expensive high-end models.